Studying Film, TV and Radio at Salford

 Is the option of a semester or year abroad available on the Film, TV and Radio courses?

 On some courses, you may be able to study one semester or two semesters (a year) at one of our partner institutions.
 These are in America, Australia and Europe.
-They include; Middle Tennessee State, Northern Ohio, Columbia College and Royal Melbourne Institute of Technology.
+They might include; Middle Tennessee State, Northern Ohio, Columbia College and Royal Melbourne Institute of Technology.
 We may also have exchange opportunities in Finland, Netherlands and Italy.

 Is there guaranteed work experience at ITV or any other studios?